-My work and interest is all about how systems work and how we can influence their evolution.
+My work and interest are all about how systems work and how we can influence their evolution.
 For more than a decade, I have been working predominantly in strengthening ways to influence social-economic systems to improve conditions for people living in these systems.
 I also work with organisations and help them to improve their functioning as a dynamic learning system.

 I am passionate about understanding how change happens, within individuals, within organisations, within economies and societies.
 I learn about change both by reading and listening, but also through the work with my business partners and clients.
 I split my time between doing research, writing, and consulting clients who want to change themselves as organisations or want to be a change agent in their community or region.

-My intent is to stimulate the co-creation of learning strategies and change activities.
+My approach is to stimulate the co-creation of learning strategies and change activities.
 I support my clients in their explorations to make their own learning journey more meaningful and effective.
 Learning is at the heart of achieving change and my aim is to provide a structure for more meaningful learning.

 I work with organisations and teams and help them to make sense of the complex environment they are working in and find a way to make meaningful decisions under conditions of uncertainty.
 I provide advice, coaching and training for organisations and leadership teams to improve their ability to learn and adapt and achieve change in complex social systems like organisations, economies or communities.

 I co-developed the Systemic Insight logic, which helps to structure exploration and learning approaches in organisations, communities or economies.
 Systemic Insight is based on various theories of how social systems and economies change.
 It takes an evolutionary approach to change, recognising that change needs to originate from within the system, is fundamentally incremental, and cannot be designed, only shaped.

 If you are interested to learn more about our logic, the underlying theory, our methods and approaches, I’m also happy to speak at your organisation or event.
 I have had various speaking engagements in international conferences and events.